 S$1,454.
 That’s the average cost of Singapore’s real estate per square foot.
 Now, that’s expensive.
+Not everyone are Crazy Rich Asians who can afford a 2nd property.

 As the 2nd most expensive housing market in the world (according to CBRE), even our HDB flats cost at least $300K – $400K.
 No doubt most of us can’t afford to cover the entire cost up front – so we acquire mortgages to cushion the cost over the next three decades.

 In this article, discover the two main factors to consider when applying for loans for your 2nd property.
+We understand that there could be many unfamiliar terms hence here’s our ultimate home loans glossary for your easy breakdown!

 The LTV ratio determines the amount you can borrow based on the official valuation or the purchase price of your property, whichever is lower.